BrianInGermany/junker-latocha/schafkopf.md

 Life's too short to learn German?
 Life's too short not to learn Schafkopf!

+Includes rules for 66, Schnauz, Solitaire and Three-Player Schafkopf.

 ## Get the book

 Orderable in your local bookstore from Dec.
 1st, 2023:
+- 127 pages, paperback
 - 18,00€
 - ISBN 978-3-384-02767-2
 - Printing and distribution by tredition Verlag

+<a href="https://shop.tredition.com/booktitle/Schafkopf_for_Expats/W-869-807-800">Or directly via tredition Verlag</a>